MrDave/StaticJinjaPlus/README.md

 ```
 Now you're all ready to build your static sites!

+## Partials and ignored files

+A partial file is a file whose name begins with a "_".
+Partial files are intended to be included in other files and are not rendered.
+If a partial file changes, it will trigger a rebuild if you are running
+staticjinja watch.
+For example, for include: `{% include "_card.html" %}` to avoid losing changes.

+An ignored file is a file whose name begins with a "." .
+Ignored files are neither rendered nor used in rendering templates.

 ## Building sites

 Note: see [Example templates](#example-templates) section for an example with sample templates.
 Rename the /templates_example folder to /templates to run test templates.